amd/ryzen-ai-documentation/docs/early_access_features.rst

 ONNX end-to-end flow
 ~~~~~~~~~~~~~~~~~~~~

-ONNX end-to-end flow provides a framework to create and add pre/post-processing operators to the pre-trained model which enables running end-to-end model inference on different Execution Providers.
-The feature is built on leveraging ONNX Runtime feature ONNXRuntime-Extensions.
-Typical pre-processing (or post-processing) tasks, such as resize, normalization, etc can be expressed as custom operators and a new model can be generated from the pre-trained model containing those custom operators.
+ONNX end-to-end flow provides a framework to create and add pre/post-processing operators to the pre-trained model which enables running end-to-end model inference using Vitis AI Execution Provider.
+The feature is built on leveraging ONNX Runtime feature `ONNXRuntime-Extensions <https://onnxruntime.ai/docs/extensions/>`_.
+Typical pre-processing (or post-processing) tasks, such as resize, normalization, etc can be expressed as custom operators and a new model can be extended from the pre-trained model containing those custom operators.
 The generated model can then run on IPU including the pre-processing (or post-processing) tasks along with the model itself.
-This helps improve end-to-end latency as well as the PC power saving by reducing CPU utilization.
+This helps improve end-to-end latency as well as the PC power saving by reducing the CPU utilization.

-A couple of examples (using ResNet and Yolo model) provided can be found <link>.
+The model examples using ONNX end-to-end flow <link>.